Citizens United v. FEC: Election impact

+Political donations from the growing number of billionaires and their immediate families has increased dramatically since 2004, with Republicans receiving a sharp increase in 2024 compared to Democrats.

 Since the Citizens United decision, outside spending on campaigns has continuously increased.
 During the 2008 election cycle, the last election before the ruling, outside spending accounted for $574 million of all election spending.
 In 2012 it increased to $1.3 billion.
 By 2020, outside spending was $3.3 billion and $4.5 billion in 2024.
 Most of this money was spent by super PACs, whose creation is attributed by some to the ruling.

 Citizens United, by loosening contribution rules, may have helped facilitate the increasing influence of wealthy individuals in U.S. elections.
-In the 2008 election, "the top 100 individual donors contributed an aggregate $80.9 million, accounting for 1.5 percent of the $5.3 billion spent on federal elections."
+In the 2008 election, "the top 100 individual donors contributed an aggregate $80.9 million, accounting for 1.5% of the $5.3 billion spent on federal elections."
 This percentage continued to rise after the 2010 election, the first after the ruling, reaching a peak of 15.8% in 2020.
-During the 2024 election, it slightly decreased to 14.8%.
+During the 2024 election, it decreased to 14.8%.
+The largest donor in the 2024 election cycle was Elon Musk, contributing $277 million.

-In the 2024 election, eight of the top 10 largest donors contributed to Republican candidates, with Elon Musk/SpaceX contributing the most money at $280.2 million.
-Donald Trump eventually won this election, winning a second term in office.